bonn0062/GSoD/absolute_beginners.rst

 `Learn more about stacking and splitting arrays here <https://docs.scipy.org/doc/numpy-1.17.0/user/quickstart.html#stacking-together-different-arrays>`_.

-You can also split an array into several smaller arrays using hsplit.
+You can split an array into several smaller arrays using hsplit.
 You can specify either the number of equally shaped arrays to return or the columns *after* which the division should occur.

 Let's say you have this array: